IITreborII/AW-Firstbox/README.md

 3. Open the "S1x" Folder and inside create a Folder called "scripts"
 4. Drag and Drop the patch inside "scripts" Folder.

-# How to change weapons inside of the Box
+# How to change weapons inside the Box

 1. Open File weapon_list.gsc
 2. Copy the wanted Weapon code from the list.